One-on-One Tutoring & Educational Assessments for Wilmington Studentsadmin2023-09-05T08:12:04+00:00

 This reading and writing program guides students who struggle with spelling through a 12-step process so they can eventually read standalone words.
-The steps go beyond the phonics of the Orton-Gillingham program and students old on to what they learn from constant repetition.
+The steps go beyond the phonics of the Orton-Gillingham program and students hold on to what they learn from constant repetition.
 Students read and review only what they have been taught previously before advancing to the next step which is part of what makes this a very successful program.

 Lindamood Phoneme Sequencing™ Program

 Known as LiPS, this phonetically based program helps students learn how to speak words correctly before they actually write them.
-It demonstrates to students how proper use of the lips, tongue, and mouth create the basics of letters and words.
+It demonstrates to students how proper use of the lips, tongue, and mouth creates the basics of letters and words.

 About The Nancibell® Visualizing & Verbalizing® Program